Uterine prolapse: Surgical

 There are many surgical options available for the treatment of uterine prolapse, which may be performed through a vaginal procedure or through the abdomen.
 Generally, vaginal procedures are considered to be less invasive, offer a quicker recovery, and have a shorter operative time compared to abdominal procedures, but abdominal procedures offer longer-term results and potentially reduce risk of postoperative vaginal pain with intercourse.
 Laparoscopic and robotic approaches to abdominal procedures in prolapse surgery have become more common as they require smaller incision sites, result in less blood loss, and have shorter hospital stays.

-Vaginal vault suspension (known as colpopexy), in which the upper portion of the vagina is surgically connected to another structure in the pelvis, is commonly performed in the treatment of uterine prolapse.
-Forms of colpopexy include sacrocolpopexy, in which the vaginal vault is attached to the sacrum using a surgical mesh; sacrospinous ligament fixation, in which the upper vagina is attached to the sacrospinous ligaments; and uterosacral ligament vaginal vault suspension, in which the upper vagina is attached to the uterosacral ligaments.
+If a hysterectomy is performed, a vaginal vault suspension (known as colpopexy), in which the upper portion of the vagina is surgically connected to another structure in the pelvis, is commonly performed to prevent vaginal vault prolapse in the future.
+Forms of colpopexy include sacrocolpopexy, in which the vaginal vault is attached to the sacrum using a surgical mesh; sacrospinous ligament fixation, in which the upper vagina is attached to the sacrospinous ligaments using sutures; and uterosacral ligament vaginal vault suspension, in which the upper vagina is attached to the uterosacral ligaments using sutures.
 Colpopexy can be performed with or without a hysterectomy.
 If performed without a hysterectomy, the procedure is known as a hysteropexy.
 Hysteropexy procedures include sacrohysteropexy and sacrospinous hysteropexy.

 In severe cases of prolapse where the person no longer desires vaginal intercourse and has contraindications to more invasive surgery, vaginal closure procedures may be offered.
 These include LeFort partial colpocleisis and complete colpocleisis, in which the vagina is sutured closed.

 Also taken into consideration prior to surgery is use of native, or one's own, tissue versus a synthetic mesh.
 Generally, mesh may be considered in instances where the connective tissue is weak or absent, if there is an empty space at the surgical site that needs to be bridged, or if there is a high risk of prolapse recurrence.
 Synthetic mesh is indicated and used for sacrocolpopexy and sacrohysteropexy procedures.
 However, the use of synthetic mesh transvaginally, or within the vaginal tissue itself, is not indicated and is not routinely used for apical vaginal or uterine prolapse due to a lack of safety and effectiveness data, higher rate of mesh exposure compared with native tissue repair, and lack of data regarding long-term outcomes and complication rates.